schen50/Code-Sample/README.md

-Project 4 of BIOMEDIN214: Representations and Algorithms for Computational Molecular Biology (main functions in chemoUtils.py)
+BIOMEDIN214: Representations and Algorithms for Computational Molecular Biology
+\n
+(main functions in chemoUtils.py)